jameshyphen/GildedRose-Refactoring-Kata/Java/ASSUMPTIONS.md

    - **Assumption**: A Conjured Aged Brie should increase in quality by 2 when SellIn is above 0, and by 4 when SellIn is 0 or below.
 (Even though it sounds weird, we'll stay consistent with the spec)
 6. **Conjured Sulfuras**:
    - The spec states that Sulfuras does not degrade in quality.
-   - **Assumption**: A Conjured Sulfuras should degrade in quality like a normal item.
+   - **Assumption**: A Conjured Sulfuras should degrade in quality like a conjured normal item.
 You cannot conjure legendary items.